akhhanna20/java-script/lesson1/lessonContent.md

 ### Overview of JavaScript

 JavaScript is a versatile programming language primarily used for web development to add interactivity to websites.
-It allows developers to create dynamically updating content, control multimedia, animate images, and much more.
+It allows developers to create dynamically updating content, control multimedia, animate images, and much more-NEWWWW.

 **Video URL:** http://video.com/overviewOfJavaScript